FlyingCow/shortas/docs/README.md

 # Shortas Documentation

-This directory contains the documentation for the Shortas project, built with Jekyll and styled with a Vector.dev inspired theme.
+This directory contains the documentation for the Shortas project, built with Jekyll and styled with a professional theme.

-## 🎨 Vector.dev Inspired Theme
+## 🎨 Professional Theme

-The documentation uses a custom theme inspired by [Vector.dev](https://vector.dev), featuring:
+The documentation uses a custom professional theme featuring:

-- **Teal Color Scheme**: Vector's signature `#00d4aa` primary color
+- **Blue Color Scheme**: Professional `#2563eb` primary color
 - **Modern Cards**: Enhanced cards with hover effects and accent bars
 - **Gradient Buttons**: Animated buttons with shimmer effects
 - **Professional Typography**: Clean, modern font hierarchy
-- **Smooth Animations**: Vector-style transitions and hover states
+- **Smooth Animations**: Professional transitions and hover states
 - **Dark Theme**: Deep background with high contrast text
 - **Responsive Design**: Works perfectly on all devices